finarioapp/api/README.md

 ##Checklist
 * Visit the API section of your Finario application to get your API Key.
-* Congigure the white list of IP addresses that can access your API.
+* Configure the white list of IP addresses that can access your API.
 * Familiarize yourself with REST and the Finario resource names.
 * Begin developing your application.